Jupon-911/Dump-id/README.md

-# Dump-id
+# Thanks to
-Dump publik or follower
+1. Hamid
+2. Axel